adelaneh/py_manual_vn/README.md

 1. Regular hierarchical agglomerative clustering (HAC)
 2. Smart clustering, which finds the best HAC parameter settings using input training data
-3. Hybrid clustering, which finds a clustering of input values such that you need to spend minimal time to clean up the clustering.
+3. Hybrid clustering, which finds a clustering of input values such that you need to spend minimal time to clean up the clustering

 To cluster the values, follow these steps: